godotengine/godot-docs/classes/class_undoredo.rst

 - void **add_do_property** **(** :ref:`Object<class_Object>` object, :ref:`String<class_String>` property, :ref:`Variant<class_Variant>` value **)**

-Register a property value change for 'do'.
+Register a property value change for "do".

 .. _class_UndoRedo_method_add_do_reference:

 - void **add_do_reference** **(** :ref:`Object<class_Object>` object **)**

-Register a reference for 'do' that will be erased if the 'do' history is lost.
-This is useful mostly for new nodes created for the 'do' call.
+Register a reference for "do" that will be erased if the "do" history is lost.
+This is useful mostly for new nodes created for the "do" call.
 Do not use for resources.

 .. _class_UndoRedo_method_add_undo_method: